react-navigation/react-navigation/.github/ISSUE_TEMPLATE.md

 ---

 ### Current Behavior
-- _If describing a bug, tell us what happens instead of the expected behavior.
+- _If describing a bug, tell us what happens.
 Provide a screenshot when possible and full code sample_
 - _If suggesting a change/improvement, explain the difference from current behavior_

 ### Expected Behavior